Skip to content

 2. Consultant: Confirm sts:AssumeRole policy is attached to your IAM user

-3. Client: Confirm role has all 7 required CloudWatch/EC2 permissions
+3. Client: Confirm role has all the required CloudWatch and EC2 permissions (and rds:DescribeDBInstances if monitoring RDS databases)

 4. Test role assumption manually (consultant):